ruthreshx/Matrix_Multiply_using_Arm_Neon_and_Avx/README.md

 ![float64](https://user-images.githubusercontent.com/84854222/119776317-63bab980-bee2-11eb-935d-16aecdb2d595.png)

-The code speed is incresed by 10X when using auto-vectorization (eg. gcc int16.cpp -O3 int16_result)
+The code speed is incresed by 10X when using auto-vectorization (eg. gcc int16mul.c -O3 int16_result)

+the code is checked in both raspberry pi as well in linux x86_64 using qemu emulator to know more about qemu emulator refer this https://github.com/multiarch/qemu-user-static